Spring Boot with MySQL

 spring.jpa.hibernate.ddl-auto=update

-package com.springboot.rest.example.model;
+package com.example.student.entity;

 import org.springframework.data.annotation.CreatedDate;